Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QExtensionManager-c.rst

 There are four available types of extensions in *Qt Designer*: :sip:ref:`~PyQt6.QtDesigner.QDesignerContainerExtension` , :sip:ref:`~PyQt6.QtDesigner.QDesignerMemberSheetExtension`, :sip:ref:`~PyQt6.QtDesigner.QDesignerPropertySheetExtension` and :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension`. *Qt Designer*'s behavior is the same whether the requested extension is associated with a container, a member sheet, a property sheet or a task menu.

 For a complete example using the :sip:ref:`~PyQt6.QtDesigner.QExtensionManager` class, see the `Task Menu Extension example <https://doc.qt.io/qt-6/qtdesigner-taskmenuextension-example.html>`_.
-The example shows how to create a custom widget plugin for Qt Designer, and how to to use the :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension` class to add custom items to *Qt Designer*'s task menu.
+The example shows how to create a custom widget plugin for Qt Designer, and how to use the :sip:ref:`~PyQt6.QtDesigner.QDesignerTaskMenuExtension` class to add custom items to *Qt Designer*'s task menu.

 .. seealso:: :sip:ref:`~PyQt6.QtDesigner.QExtensionFactory`, :sip:ref:`~PyQt6.QtDesigner.QAbstractExtensionManager`.